Andrew McCutchen Player Props: Pirates vs. Brewers

-Andrew McCutchen and his .500 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Corbin Burnes on July 1 at 4:05 PM ET.
+Andrew McCutchen and his .489 on-base percentage over his past 10 games (94 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Colin Rea on July 2 at 1:35 PM ET.

-He collected three RBI (going 3-for-5 with a double and a home run) in his last game against the Brewers.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Andrew McCutchen Game Info & Props vs. the Brewers